course-details-portlet

 SKILLS

-- The student is able to discuss and develop concrete solutions for complex problems related to existing buildings.
+- The student can discuss and develop concrete solutions for complex problems related to existing buildings.

-- The student has the ability to handle planning processes that involve a high degree of unpredictability, uncertainty and constantly changing conditions.
+- The student can handle planning processes that involve unpredictability, uncertainty and constantly changing conditions.

-- The student is able to transfer theoretical perspectives on circular resource resource management to specific architectural forms and assess the overall quality of the design.
+- The student can transfer theoretical perspectives on circular resource-management to concrete architectural concepts.

-- The student is able to assess the generality, flexibility and elasticity of existing buildings, and enhance and develop these qualities through his / her design.
+- The student can assess the generality, flexibility and elasticity of existing buildings, and enhance and develop these qualities through design-work.

 GENERAL COMPETENCE

-• The student can communicate his/her own architectural work at a professional level, both in a practical and academic context.
+- The student can communicate his/her own architectural design-work at a professional level, both in a practical and academic context.

-• The student understands how resource use in construction relates to the environment and climate, and the role architects can play in giving shape to sustainable architecture.
+- The student understands how resource consumption in constructions relates to the environment and climate, and the role architects can play in giving shape to sustainable architecture.

 Learning methods and activities